MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

      - ***myAppLogFileDevice*** the object that references the VD you have created
      - **"fileContents"** the attribute where you will find the contents of the file
      - **true** argument is to force the reading of the attribute skipping the cache, reading the last information from the database

+   **NOTE**

+   It has been observed some delay between the execution of the **read** command and the availability of the file contents at the "fileContents" attribute.

+   To avoid data inconsistency, it has been added a delay (pause) at the end of the execution of the **read** command to give time to the HE to update the attribute.
+This delay, expressed in miliseconds, for now, is stored in a internal driver variable:

+>
+> @Field static _afterCommandDelay = 250
+>

 After creating the